bitwarden/cli/README.md

 **Native Executable**

 We provide natively packaged versions of the CLI for each platform which have no requirements on installing the Node.js runtime.
-You can obtain these from the [downloads section](https://help.bitwarden.com/article/cli/#download--install) in the docuementation.
+You can obtain these from the [downloads section](https://help.bitwarden.com/article/cli/#download--install) in the documentation.

 **Other Package Managers**